aardito2/babel-preset-react-vue-directives/README.md

 #### Example:

 Sets the `display` property of the element to `none` if the condition is false.

+As with `vIf`, `vShow` accepts both curly brace expressions and string literals.
+String literals can only contain identifiers.

 If the element already has a `display` property, it will be used when the condition is true.